Miss-Tia/pom-app/README.md

 5. Run the server
-   `bin/dev` (or `rails s` if you're not using foreman) 🗒️ Note: I will be deploying this app and giving it a web address shortly so you won't need a
+   `bin/dev` (or `rails s` if you're not using foreman)

+🗒️ Note: (6/24/25)I will be deploying this app and giving it a web address shortly so you won't need a key to use the AI feature.
+         Will update here when it's done.

 What I Learned:
 - How to build and test full CRUD Rails resources